akshithambekar/akshithambekar/README.md

 <p>My name is Akshith and I'm an undergraduate student studying computer science at George Mason University.

 I'm currently conducting research under Professor Zoran Duric, working on communications protocol and RGB-D/LiDAR semantic segmentation for a dual digital twin system in a robotic factory environment.
-This summer, I'm working at Allwyn Corporation on a client-facing project for Amtrak.
+This summer, I'm working at Allwyn Corporation on a client-facing AI project for Amtrak.

 <p>I'm open to work!
 Feel free to reach out, or check out my projects and my <a href="https://akshithambekar.com" target="_blank">website</a>.